Our products speak for themselves in quality and performance. REQUEST A FREE SAMPLE

 Data courtesy of Andrew Mehle, University of Wisconsin-Madison

-• Ratio of Transfection Reagent: Total DNA: It is critical to maintain the same amount of total DNA as the user protocol recommends and to divide the total DNA into a mixture of the different plasmids needed.
-Depending on the application, the ratio of each plasmid may need further optimization to achieve the best experimental results.
-This might differ significantly depending on the promoter elements of each plasmid and the inherently variable expression of different proteins.
-For example, during stable cell line generation, a plasmid mixture containing 5 to 10 parts gene expression plasmid and 1 part antibiotic selection marker plasmid is generally sufficient to ensure that the selected cells will express both the gene of interest and the selection marker.
+• Ratio of Transfection Reagent: Total Nucleic Acid: It is critical to maintain the same amount of total nucleic acid as the user protocol recommends and to divide the total nucleic acid into a mixture of the different nucleic acids that need to be transfected.
+Depending on the application, the ratio of each nucleic acid may need further optimization to achieve the best experimental results.
+For example, during stable cell line generation, co-transfection of a plasmid mixture containing 5 to 10 parts gene expression plasmid and 1 part antibiotic selection marker plasmid is generally sufficient to ensure that the selected cells will express both the gene of interest and the selection marker.

-• Premixing of Nucleic Acids: It is also important to prevent preferential complexation of one plasmid DNA over the other(s).
-This can be accomplished by completely premixing the plasmid DNAs before adding the transfection reagent.
-The order of addition of different plasmid DNAs should not affect on the transfection outcome if the plasmid mixture is mixed completely before forming the transfection complex.
+• Premixing of Nucleic Acids: It is also important to prevent preferential complexation of one nucleic acid over the other(s).
+This can be accomplished by completely premixing the different nucleic acids before adding the transfection reagent.
+The order of addition of different nucleic acids should not affect on the transfection outcome if the nucleic acid mixture is mixed completely before forming the transfection complex.

-Transient DNA Co-Transfection Protocol in a 6-Well Plate using TransIT-X2® System
+Transient DNA Co-Transfection Protocol in a 6-Well Plate using TransIT-X2® Dynamic Delivery System*

 A. Plate cells